 - There are 24 books in the Tanakh (Old Testament).
-[Christians divide the same books differently to form 39, but the exact words are in both Jewish and Christian (O.T.)
-Bibles.
+[Christians divide the same books differently to form 39.
 For example, Jews lump all twelve of the Minor Prophets together into one “book”.]

 - David’s nephew, Jonathan, killed a giant with 24 fingers and toes.
 This meant that the giant had 6 fingers on each hand and 6 toes on each foot.
 Since this giant opposed YHWH and His anointed, it’s safe to assume that he followed the image of the beast (6) both inside and out.
 Again there was war at Gath, where there was a man of great stature who had twenty-four fingers and toes, six fingers on each hand and six toes on each foot; and he also was descended from the giants.
 When he taunted Israel, Jonathan the son of Shimea, David’s brother, killed him.
 (1 Chron.
 20:6-7)

 Twenty-Five esrim v’chamesh (f) esrim v’chamisha (m) Related to five, as in 5 squared or 5×5.
 Has to do with strength and power to go the distance to spread the Seed or the Good News.
-We see this when the age of the priesthood apprenticeship begins at age 25.
+This is demonstrated by the age of the priesthood apprenticeship beginning at age 25.
 Negatively, it is multiplied feet set to do evil and give wicked counsel.
-We can see this in the vision of Ezekiel below.
+Ezekiel’s vision below is an example of this.

 - Levites began to apprentice or learn their service to YHWH at the age of twenty-five.
 (Num.
 8:24) [Their ministry doesn’t officially begin until age thirty.]